 - Supermarkets near the beach stock plenty of familiar UK brands, so there’s no need to overpack snacks or baby essentials.

-When people talk about things to do in Benidorm for families, they almost always start with the beaches, and with good reason.
+When people talk about things to do in Benidorm for families, they almost always start with the beaches, and with good reason, but there’s so much more to it.
+Below are the best family activities in Benidorm, all well suited to travelling with children.

 What parents tend to appreciate most about Benidorm’s beaches is how well set up they are for real family life, including: